Alphabeit/openBalcal/README.md

 The last digit is incremented for bug fixes - means bugs were fixed but program was not extended.
 The second digit represents function updates.
 New functions, or new features that extend the program as such.
 Allows also new bugs. ;) The foremost digit represents the major version.
 When this is superscripted, we are talking about a major program change.
 For example, the addition of a GUI.
 "Don't ask me when this is coming".

-A major update could also change the program so much that the database from the previous versions is no longer compatible.
-In this case I would provide a function to adapt the database for the current version.

-For the update histroy, look under "Info", in the file "Updatehistory.md".
+For the update histroy, look the file "Updatehistory.md".

 #### newest Verison
-v0.2.0

-Okay, start we with the changes for the userside.

-- At first, we have include some date functions.
-So, you can call as example the curentlly month also with "this_month", instead of the YYYYMMDD Syntax.
-Also, if you didn't deciede a specific date, it will be today, automatic.

-- Next, it was included a Report Function.
-So with every program start, the program shows you the balance of today and this_month.
-Maybe the fastest way to know your balance.
-In the future, you should decide by you own, with topics and time periods are showed with the reports.

-But how does its look for the developers and this someone, how are interested in the code?

-- At first, I have pull some functions in the folder "lowerfunction".
-There are scripts, where the user not didn't work directly.
-As example, the "lowerfunctions" are called by the "functions" and there are called by the "main script".

-- At next, I have included a flag function-script.
-So the commands are not written by this own anymore, instead now, every command is built by the flag functions.
-The result, the "function" scripts a smaller and the command structure is uniform.
-Not to forget, for the future is much more easier to write new commands.

-- Also, I have change a little bit the lang-file.
-Duplicates are removed and error message are include.
-I even include some information about the last change, so when someone would translate the lang files and a new update is coming, he could see, what he needs to change and what can be stay the same.

-- Last but not least, the program gets an alias.
-Open_Balancecalculation is the name of this program and this will stay.
-But for a search over google or a call over the command line, its to long.
-So I present the alias "openBalcal", for OPEN_BALalnceCALculation.

-I wish you a good start in the coming year.
+v0.3.0

+- At first, I have write the programm from brand new.
+The language and config file are now `.yaml`, not `.xml` any more.
+The code is more clean and should be faster.

+- Next, the program can now be installed und upgraded.
+See a step below at "Install & Upgrade".
+The installation is Linux only.
+The code will placed in `/usr/bin` and the database in your homedirectory `~/openbalcal`.
+If you want to upgrade the code, you can easy use the installprocess again.
+The code will be overwrite, the database not.

+- The programm is under Linux now avalibale as command.
+So you dont need to go in a spezific folder anymore, or start explizit the script.
+Just enter `balcal` in terminal and here we go.

+- At least, a `search` function have found this way in the tool.
+So you can filter your entrys based on some search criteria.

+For the case, you have used the version v0.2.0 or older, you need the copy your database from the old folder, in the new folder inside your homedirectory.

 #### planed, next comming Version
-v0.3.0

-In the upcoming version, I plan some invidual options, so thats you can decider more, what you see and whta not.

-Furthermore, I would also like to add a savings plan.
-Simple calculation: salary, minus savings target, minus expected expenses, minus current expenses, equal to residual value that can be spent.

-Not to forget, I create some installation scripts, for Linux and Windows.
+v0.4.0

+It sould be possible to delete old entrys.
+To explicitly select entrys, I need to include Entry-IDs.
+Be prepared to reload the database, but I also write some code vor this.

+I also should write a manuel.
+Its in process...

+Last but not least, I want to include some Self-entering values.
+Entrys like Apartment-Rent or the Netflix-Abo, thats they include every month again himself.

-## Install
+## Install & Upgrade
+For install, you the following 3 commands.
+For upgrade, use this too.

 ```
 sudo git clone https://github.com/Alphabeit/Open_Balancecalculation.git
 cd Open_Balancecalculation
 sudo bash install.sh
 ```

+The program is splitet in two parts, the code and the databases.
+The code will be install from here, resp. overwritten during an update.
+The database will be created by the code, as long no database exsist.
+So if you upgrade the program, it will regnorice the database and continue to use.

+## First Steps

+After the programm is installed, just enter `balcal` in the Terminal. balcal is a Sydonym for BALanceCALculation.

 ## Manuel
 At the current time, this is a terminal-only program.
 Hardcore Linux users are probably already starting to drool.
-For the manual, start the program and use the command "help", or the corresponding command including the flag "-h", "--help" or "?
+For the manual, start the program and use the command `help`, or the corresponding command including the flag `-h`, `--help` or `?`.

 Just try it, the program is self-explanatory.